Articles and Preprints(all available on the ArXiv)

 Let G be a finite group and E be an H∞-ring G-spectrum.
 For any G-space X and positive integer m, we give an explicit description of the smallest Mackey ideal J in E0(XxBΣm) for which the reduced mth power operation E0(X) → E0(XxBΣm)/J is a map of Green functors.
 We obtain this result as a special case of a general theorem that we establish in the context of GxΣm-Green functors.
 This theorem also specializes to characterize the appropriate ideal J when E is a G∞-ring global spectrum.
 We give example computations for the sphere spectrum, complex K-theory, and Morava E-theory.

 - Models of G-spectra as presheaves of spectra (Joint with J. P. May).
-Submitted, available on the ArXiv.
+Available on the ArXiv.
 To appear in Algebraic & Geometric Topology.